 2. Use Google Remarketing

-Website or pixel remarketing involves adding a piece of code provided by Google to your website to help capture user’s details.
-You can use this information to target them with the right ad (e.g. Google Lead Form Ads) as they move from one website to another online.
+Website or pixel remarketing involves adding a piece of code provided by Google to your website to help capture users’ details.
+You can use this information to target them with the right ad as they move from one website to another online.
 As they click on the remarketing ads, it brings them back to your website.

 The list remarketing is targeting your existing customers using their emails.
-You can upload this email directly to Google through Leadsbridge’s Custom Audiences Sync.
-It helps to automatically upload the emails to your campaigns.
-This saves time and effort.
+You can upload this email directly to Google through LeadsBridge’s integrations for Google Customer Match.
+It helps to automatically upload emails to your campaigns to save time and effort.

-Learn how to set up the pixel or website remarketing and list remarketing by reading this guide — Google AdWords Remarketing tutorial.
+Learn how to set up the pixel or website remarketing and list remarketing by reading this guide — Google Ads Remarketing tutorial.

 3. Reduce your ad spend